College Courses Explained

 - What are you interested in, and what do you enjoy studying?

-- Option to study three or four different subjects in depth
+- Option to study up to four different subjects in depth

 - Career options are kept open